RoyaleAPI/cr-api-docs/docs/authentication.md

 ## Code examples

-Here are some code fragments on how to add custom headers in different languages.
+Here are some code snippets on how to add custom headers in different languages.

 | Endpoint | URL | token |
 | --- | --- | --- |